 "Let's be about it."Honor Harrington is a Military Science-Fiction series by David Weber.
 The book series is mainly set around the adventures of the titular heroine, although we see a fair amount of the wider universe.
 The primary conflict of the storyline is the Star Kingdom of Manticore (The Good Guys) vs. The People's Republic of Haven (The Bad Guys Who Aren't Entirely Unsympathetic).Weber has explicitly described the series as "Horatio Hornblower" IN SPACE! with the series being a great deal more focused on (Space) Naval operations than other science fiction series.
 Honor Harrington occasionally performs ground-based and political adventures, but the vast majority of the series is focused on her ship-to-ship conflicts, where she serves as commanding officer.
-However, like almost all Long Runners, the story's scope has expanded a fair bit, with an increase in moments when Honor isn't "on-screen," and other prominent supporting characters have taken center stage at various points.There is now a Spin-OffYoung Adult series centered on one of Honor's ancestors.
-For that series, see Stephanie Harrington.
-Also starting in September 2014 is a prequel series collectively titled Manticore Ascendant, written by Weber and Timothy Zahn, with assistance from Tom Pope of BuNine; the first novel, A Call to Duty, was given a launch party on August 28, 2014 at the Science Fiction/Fantasy convention Dragoncon.
+However, like almost all Long Runners, the story's scope has expanded a fair bit, with an increase in moments when Honor isn't "on-screen," and other prominent supporting characters have taken center stage at various points.The series is notable for the low level of Artistic License – Physics, and thus the above-mentioned space battles are entirely unlike anything seen on Earth.
+For example, once a ship builds up some velocity, it keeps going unless it boosts in the opposite direction, which takes longer the greater the velocity is.
+This has major implications in combat.Several spinoff series have been published, two to expand on current events within the series, and two looking at the early years of the Star Kingdom of Manticore; all but twonote are trilogies.
+In the first set are Saganami Island and Wages of Sin.
+In the second is the Stephanie Harrington Young Adult series, centered on one of Honor's ancestors, and Manticore Ascendant, written by Weber and Timothy Zahn, with assistance from Tom Pope of BuNine.
+There are also several anthologies, universe information books, and games and other media based on the series.

 Brief Synopses of the Books